j3ssicaj0nes/az-104-cheatsheet/README.md

 3. Practice with the provided scripts to gain hands-on experience
 4. Supplement this information with official Microsoft documentation and labs

-## Contributing

-Contributions to improve this repository are welcome!
-Please feel free to submit pull requests or open issues to suggest improvements or corrections.

 ## Resources

 - [Official Microsoft AZ-104 Exam Page](https://docs.microsoft.com/en-us/learn/certifications/exams/az-104)
 - [Microsoft Learn AZ-104 Learning Path](https://docs.microsoft.com/en-us/learn/paths/az-104-administrator-prerequisites/)
 - [Azure Documentation](https://docs.microsoft.com/en-us/azure/)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 Good luck with your AZ-104 exam preparation!